 Jonathan Watkins

 Jonathan has been at the forefront of high-profile financial services litigation for more than two decades.
-Early in his career, he defended Credit Suisse against $40 billion in securities claims arising from the collapse of Enron; Merrill Lynch’s independent directors in shareholder suits tied to the Bank of America merger; and two major global financial services firms at trial in the $15 billion litigation over the failed Hexion-Huntsman merger.
-More recently, he represented a leading national bank in disputes and government inquiries concerning alleged manipulation of interest-rate benchmarks, several state-chartered banks in mission-critical regulatory matters, and a multinational bank in litigation involving structured credit products.
+He recently led the defense of a widely reported matter involving civil RICO and lender‑liability claims, a $600 million asset freeze, and the sale—over Plaintiff’s challenge—of a Premier League club.
+Jonathan also recently represented one leading national bank in government inquiries concerning alleged manipulation of interest-rate benchmarks and bond prices; another leading national bank in litigation over structured credit products; andseveral state-chartered banks in mission-critical regulatory matters.
+Early in his career, Jonathan defended Credit Suisse against $40 billion in securities claims arising from the collapse of Enron; Merrill Lynch’s independent directors in shareholder suits tied to the Bank of America merger; and two major global financial services firms at trial in the $15 billion litigation over the failed Hexion-Huntsman merger.

 Another cornerstone of Jonathan’s practice is his representation of technology‑driven companies in their most important disputes.
-He has acted for Renaissance Technologies, the renowned statistical‑arbitrage fund, in litigation to safeguard its trade secrets; Rubicon Global in nationwide competition suits against entrenched oligopolists; Hyland Software in patent cases involving machine learning technology; and Qualcomm in industry‑defining competition and patent‑licensing battles with Nokia and Broadcom.
+He has acted for Renaissance Technologies, the renowned statistical‑arbitrage fund, in litigation to safeguard its trade secrets; Rubicon Global in nationwide competition suits against entrenched oligopolists; Hyland Software in patent cases involving machine-learning technology; and Qualcomm in industry‑defining competition and patent‑licensing battles with Nokia and Broadcom.

 Jonathan earned his J.D. magna cum laude from Fordham University School of Law, where he was awarded the Fordham Law School Prize, served on the Fordham Law Review and was elected to the Order of the Coif.
 He holds a Bachelor of Science in Chemical Engineering from Lehigh University.